l3onh4rd/deno-webdev-notes-microservice/README.md

 `executable-apple` | Creates executable file for Apple x86 architecture | deno compile --target=x86_64-apple-darwin --allow-net --allow-env ./src/server.ts
 `executable-apple-arm` | Creates executable file for Apple arm architecture | deno compile --target=aarch64-apple-darwin --allow-net --allow-env ./src/server.ts
 `executable-linux` | Creates executable file for Linux | deno compile --target=x86_64-unknown-linux-gnu --allow-net --allow-env ./src/server.ts

+## Dependency Management

+Although Deno always raves about not having to worry about modules or that there is no node_modules folder, some dependency management still needs to be done.
+All dependencies are specified in the deps.ts file (src/deps.ts) and imported from there into the respective files.
+The advantage is that all dependencies are in one place and can be managed centrally.
+Since version 1.29, the deno.lock file is marked as stable and is automatically created when the cache, run or test command is executed.
+To ensure that every developer uses the same dependencies, the deno.lock file is also pushed to the repository.
+To update the deno.lock file, simply run the cache, run, or test command.
+However, a preconfigured command (deno task updateDep) is provided to update the deno.lock file.
+To initially load the correct dependencies, the deno task loadDep command can be used.
+The Deno runtime caches all dependencies and manages them on the machine automatically.

 ## Deployment